toolpath/syil/docs/docs.md

 _Table 8.
 Probe X Web Syntax_

-Example MDI Command Without Inspection Report: G65 "PROBEXWEB" A54 B-.5 C3 D0
+Example MDI Command Without Inspection Report: G65 "PROBEXWEB" A54 B3 C-.5 D0

-Example MDI Command With Inspection Report: G65 "PROBEXWEB" A54 B-.5 C3 D1
+Example MDI Command With Inspection Report: G65 "PROBEXWEB" A54 B3 C-.5 D1

 **PROBEYWEB**

 The Probe Y Web macro probes two sides of the stock in the Y direction and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock.
-The C argument is the width of the stock.
+The B argument is the width of the stock.
+The C argument is the distance the probe should move in Z below the edges of the stock.
 The D argument enables inspection reporting which pops up a calculated width after the routine finishes.
 The Probe should be roughly centered and above the stock before beginning.

 ![probeYweb](images/probeYweb.png)